 Tea Tree Oil

-Witch hazel is a natural astringent, so it does a good job at removing excess oils and cleaning the skin (source).
+DIY & Crafts says that witch hazel is a natural astringent, so it does a good job at removing excess oils and cleaning the skin.
 I figured if it’s a good skin cleaner, it’ll be a good brush cleaner as well!
 I use this Thayers Rose Petal Witch Hazel as a toner every day – the rose petal scent is an extra bonus for this spray.

 70% Ethyl Rubbing Alcohol

-Apparently, 70% of ethyl (sometimes called “ethanol”) is the most effective in killing microbes, and while higher concentrations might evaporate quicker, the fast evaporation could lead to it being less effective (source).
+According to ResearchGate, apparently, 70% of ethyl (sometimes called “ethanol”) is the most effective in killing microbes, and while higher concentrations might evaporate quicker, the fast evaporation could lead to it being less effective.
 This ingredient is used to try and keep the nasty stuff at bay until I can get around to deep cleaning my brushes!

 Since we’re not spraying this directly on the face and we’re counting on it to evaporate from the brushes anyway, I’d say that either is fine.
 I think the main important thing I’ve gotten from all this is that the solutions should be at 70% since lower ones aren’t as effective and higher ones evaporate too quickly.